DiversityCorp/companies-on-blm/data/DATA_SOURCING.md

 ### Update the table with basic company information
 **TARGET = companies**

 This is the only table that accepts information on companies that are not in the database yet.
-Companies that already exist in the database will have their information updated (= overwritten), expect for fields where the new data is `null`.
+Companies that already exist in the database will have their information updated (= overwritten), except for fields where the new data is `null`.

 Expected columns are: